cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/06-image-building-GCP.md

 ## Building your Docker image

-Building your Docker image on GCP is done in the same was as you were showed earlier during the workshop.
+Building your Docker image on GCP is done in the same way as you were showed earlier during the workshop.

 ```shell
 docker build -t [IMAGE-NAME]:[TAG] .